gadianton/so4t_api_import/README.md

 Impersonation functionality is not enabled by default and requires opening a ticket with support@stackoverflow.com.
 It also requires a user account with admin privileges, both to configure impersonation and to use the impersonation functionality of this API script.

 Adding the `--impersonate` argument to the basic usage of the script allows you to leverage the impersonation functionality.
-You'll need to use an impersonation CSV format, which includes an additional column for the account ID for users to impersonate.
+You'll need to use an impersonation CSV format, which includes additional columns for the account IDs of the users to impersonate.
 Please see the [CSV Templates](https://github.com/jklick-so/so4t_api_import/tree/main/CSV%20Templates) directory and use a template with the 'impersonation' prefix.

 ## Known limitations and considerations